sstevens2/md-notes/Readme.md

 If there is no previous notes document in the root of the repo, it will use the `template-dailynotes.md` file as the base document.

+I recommend regularly filing the notes into their own month and year folders.
+Be careful not to remove the latest notes from the repository root folder if you want it to carry over the longer term goals section.

 ### Current projects lists

 The `current_projs_lists.md` file is an on-going file of current responsibilities.